CathyGuang/Timesheet-System/README.md

 * Both the staff manage class page and the editable daily schedule now have the ability to edit more aspects of a class, such as date and time, as well as adding additional staff and volunteers

+* Class types can now be custom-color coded in the schedule

 ### Version 1.4
   *More robust schedule editing*